Ila-bura/zero-waste-life/README.md

 The placeholder picture is a screenshot of the video then converted to webp format.

 The picture of the fritters used in the recipe page was downloaded from Pexels and the author is [Morena Vw](https://www.pexels.com/photo/zucchini-fritters-with-tomatoes-and-green-vegetables-on-white-ceramic-plate-6911885/).

+## Acknowledgments

+I would like to acknowledge and thank the following people who supported and helped me in completing this project:

+* [Martina Terlevic](https://github.com/SephTheOverwitch), my Code Institute Mentor.
+* [Carl Murray](https://github.com/CarlMurray) - For taking the time to respond to my peer code review request in Slack.
+* [Vlad Alykov](https://www.linkedin.com/in/vladsec/) - for reviewing the README file.